chichiwang/notes/languages/java/overview/README.md

 * Remains a de facto standard controlled through the [Java Community Process](https://www.jcp.org/en/home/index)
   * A formalized mechanism that allows interested parties to develop standard technical specifications for Java technology
 * Sun Microsystems released much of the JVM as free and open-source software on November 13, 2006 under the GPL

+## Principles
+There were five primary goals in the creation of the Java language:
+* It must be simple, object-oriented, and familiar
+* It must be robust and secure
+* It must be architecture-neutral and portable
+* It must execute with high performance
+* It must be interpreted, threaded, and dynamic

 ## Resources
 * [Wikipedia](https://en.wikipedia.org/wiki/Java_(programming_language))